jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) a benefit as defined in Schedule 2 of the Social Security Act 2018:
   (b) a funeral grant lump sum payable under section 90 of that Act:
   (c) any special assistance payable under a programme approved under section 100 or 101 of that Act:
-  (d) an allowance established by regulations made under section 303 of the Education Act 1989.
+  (d) an allowance established by regulations made under section 645 of the Education and Training Act 2020.
 (2) The purpose of this section is to facilitate the disclosure of information by the Corporation to the department for the time being responsible for the administration of the Social Security Act 2018 for all or any of the following purposes:
   (a) to verify the entitlement or eligibility of any person to or for any benefit:
   (b) to verify the amount of any benefit to which a person is or was entitled or for which a person is or was eligible: